Deniskinyua/customer-management-system-django/README.md

 Welcome to my project where i build a django application with Docker.

 The application works as follows:

-But first, imagine this: You own a shop selling different items for example phones, accessories e.t.c.
+> But first, imagine this: You own a shop selling different items for example phones, accessories e.t.c.
 You would like to have an in-house system that helps yomanage customer orders, right? perfect.
 I have the right solution for you.

-so,
-the user (shop owner / staff) registers at the login page.
+1. so,the user (shop owner / staff) registers at the login page.
 They can do so in 3 ways: via django authentication, or OpenID via Facebook and Github.
 Once logged in, they are met with a dashboard displaying different items:
-- A dashbaord preview: ( Enables them to view the 5 latest invoices/receipts/notes provided or issued)
-- A complete statistics dashboard : Displays a breakdown of different items (customers, orders and ino), and (i've saved the best for last..)
+   _ A dashbaord preview: ( Enables them to view the 5 latest invoices/receipts/notes provided or issued) _ A complete statistics dashboard : Displays a breakdown of different items (customers, orders and ino), and (i've saved the best for last..)
-- Invoice creation page : They will use this to create different entries especially invoices, receipts e.t.c.
+   _ Invoice creation page : They will use this to create different entries especially invoices, receipts e.t.c.
 How does it work?
-- User clicks the create invoices button, and is transferred to an invoice creattion page
+2. User clicks the create invoices button, and is transferred to an invoice creattion page
-- They enter the details of the entry (notice that you can add colums if more entries are required per customer)
+3. They enter the details of the entry (notice that you can add colums if more entries are required per customer)
-- The entry autocalculates all entries into one entry ( you dont want to have too many reciepts for just one order)
+4. The entry autocalculates all entries into one entry ( you dont want to have too many reciepts for just one order)
-- upon saving (hit save), the receipt is added to the database, the user is directed to a new page : the invoice view page.
+5. upon saving (hit save), the receipt is added to the database, the user is directed to a new page : the invoice view page.
-- In the invoice page they get to see what they have added.
+6. In the invoice page they get to see what they have added.
 But before we proceed, see that when the record is saved a prompt is shown to confirm.
-- Then, a message is sent to the customer that their order has been placed (how awesome!)
+7. Then, a message is sent to the customer that their order has been placed (how awesome!)
-- On this page, the user can edit a receipt (if wrongfully entered or even delete it entirely)
+8. On this page, the user can edit a receipt (if wrongfully entered or even delete it entirely)
-- If they are satisfied, they can hit done and are redirected to the dashboard.
+9. If they are satisfied, they can hit done and are redirected to the dashboard.

-- Vuala!
+Vuala!

 ## Setup
  - You can build the project with the following command